vitalitylearning2021/basicModelsTensorFlow/index.md

 To reduce the memory demands, the testing dataset is limited to a number of `numTests` elements.

 In a totally similar way to what done above, `tf.expand_dims` is used to expand the tensor dimensions so that `tf.reduce_sum` can act on an implicit meshgrid.
 The `distance` tensor contains then all the possible distances between the actual batch elements and those of the reduced testing dataset, while the `pred` tensor contains the indices of the elements closest to each element of the reduced testing dataset.
 By such indices, the elements closest to each element of the testing dataset as well as their labels are fetched from the batch by using `tf.gather`.
-If the interation is not the first one, such closest elements are added to the subsequent batch to keep trace of the training.
+If the iteration is not the first one, such closest elements are added to the subsequent batch to keep trace of the training.

 Finally, the accuracy is computed as a percentage of the cases in which the forecasts coincide with the “ground-truth”.

 ### Support Vector Machines with TensorFlow

 Support Vector Machine (SVM) is an automatic, supervised learning algorithm that can be used either for classification or regression.
-It is popular for applications like the processing of natural language processing, speech and imagerecognition and computer vision.
+It is popular for applications like the processing of natural language processing, speech and image recognition and computer vision.

 The SVM algorithm is notably effective in binary classification problems, although it is used also for multiclass classification.
 In the present section, we will see SVM at work for binary classification.